Roof load and roof box - rules, weight and driving behavior

 • Roof rack correctly mounted and tightened

-• Box/straps correctly attached and locked
+• Box/straps properly fastened and locked

 • Load distributed and secured against movement